mars0i/imp/README.md

 where `l` and `h` are correspoding elements of low and high vectors.
 Note that the low and high vectors are not typically stochastic vectors, nor the low and high matrices typically transition matrices.
-(Stochastic vectors are row vectors and it's each row of a matrix that sums to 1, so multiplication of a vector and a matrix typically happens with the vector on the left.)
+(Stochastic vectors here are row vectors, and it's each row of a matrix that sums to 1, so multiplication of a vector and a matrix typically happens with the vector on the left.)